Skills Matter in Place-Based Green Industrial Policy: Lessons From the Closure of MG Rover, 2000-2005

 Living and Working More Sustainably in a Greener Economy – Evidence Review

-The impacts of climate change are being felt across the world in increasing severity and frequency.
-As of 2024 temperatures were currently 1.28 oC above preindustrial levels.
-Nature in the UK is also under threat with wildlife having declined by an average of 19% since 1970, with nearly one in six species threatened with extinction. […]
+The impacts of climate change are being felt across the world with increasing severity and frequency.
+As of 2024, temperatures were currently 1.28 oC above preindustrial levels.
+Nature in the UK is also under threat, with wildlife having declined by an average of 19% since 1970, with nearly one in six species threatened with extinction. […]

 Assets – Living and working sustainably in a greener economy